 Just as if you were meeting a Jaguar Land Rover recruiter at a careers fair, it makes sense to start by saying who you are: you don’t need to give your name (you’ll sign off with that) but you could include your academic year, subject and expected grade, for example.
 Briefly describe the main career goal you plan to work towards if you become a Jaguar Land Rover graduate.
-If you’re applying to its finance scheme, for instance, you could mention how keen you are to gain your CIMA qualification in the next few years.

 2) Why you?

 You might think it’s obvious from your CV that a) you really want this job with Jaguar Land Rover and b) you have the skills for it.
 In reality, it’s your covering letter that makes your strongest points stand out.
 It also enables you to give examples to make you even stronger in the eyes of Jaguar Land Rover recruiters.
 Use it to argue why they should offer you a job.

 Include examples of the skills and qualities you have that Jaguar Land Rover seeks in its graduates.
 For example, you could say that you think you would fit in as a Jaguar Land Rover graduate because you are willing to take on responsibility, as demonstrated when you volunteered to train as a first aider so that your climbing club could carry on meeting.

 The above is a good example of how ‘unrelated’ work experience can be used to support your application, as well as any related work experience.